subfor/dev_git_1_task/code-review.md

 2. Lightly scan the message and contents of each commit, starting from the <br>
 beginning of the branch.
 Verify smallness and atomicity by checking that the <br>
 commit does one thing and that doesn’t include any incomplete implementations. <br>
-Recommend splitting or combining commits that are incorrectly scoped.
+Recommend splitting or combining commits that are incorrectly scoped. <br>
 3.Thoroughly read each commit.
 Ensure the commit message sufficiently explains <br>
 the code by first checking that implementation matches the intent, then that the <br>
 code matches the stated implementation.
 Use the context and justification to <br>